gabeklein/expressive-mvc/README.md

 }
 ```

-Instances of `Model` have the following methods added in for event handling:
+Instances of `Model` have the following methods for event handling:

 #### `state.on(name, callback) => onDone`

-This will register a new listener on a given key. `callback` will be fired when the managed-property `name` is updated, or when a synthetic event is sent.
+Register a new listener on a given key. `callback` will be fired when `state[name]` updates, or a synthetic event is sent.

-The method also returns a callback, with which you can stop subscribing.
+The method also returns a callback, used to stop subscribing.

-> **Protip:** You do not need to cleanup events yourself, before expiring state.
-Built-in events such as `willDestroy` and `componentWillUnmount`, will  stop added listeners for you.
+> You do not need to cleanup events yourself, before expiring state.
+Built-in event `willDestroy` will itself stop any active listeners.

 #### `state.once(name, callback) => onCancel`

-Same as `on`, however will delete itself after being invoked.
-You can still cancel it though with the returned callback.
+Same as `on`, however will clean itself after being invoked.
+You can still cancel though with the returned callback.

 #### `state.once(name) => Promise<value>`

 If `callback` is not provided, `once` will return a Promise instead, which resolves the next value (or argument) `name` receives.

-#### `state.watch(arrayOfNames, callback, once?) => onDone`
+#### `state.watch(keys, callback, once?) => onDone`

 A more versatile method used to monitor one or multiple properties with the same callback.
 <br /><br />

 <h3 id="concept-builtin-event">Listening for built-in events</h3>

-Controllers will also dispatch lifecycle events for themselves and that of their bound components.
+Controllers will also send lifecycle events for their bound components.

 All events share names with their respective method-handlers, [listed here](#lifecycle-api).
 <br /><br />

-<h3 id="concept-push-event">Pushing your own events</h3>
+<h2 id="concept-push-event">Pushing your own events</h2>

-#### `state.update(name, argument?)`
+#### `state.update(key, argument?)`

 Fires a synthetic event; it will be sent to all listeners of `name`, be them subscribed controllers or one of the listeners above.